Economy of Cuba: Reforms and recovery (1994–2011)

-Post-Fidel Castro reforms
+Post-Fidel Castro reforms (2011–2021)

 In 2011, "[t]he new economic reforms were introduced, effectively creating a new economic system", which the Brookings Institution dubbed the "New Cuban Economy".
 Since then, over 400,000 Cubans have signed up to become entrepreneurs.
 As of 2012 the government listed 181 official jobs no longer under their control—such as taxi driver, construction worker and shopkeeper.
 Workers must purchase licenses to work for some roles, such as a mule driver, palm-tree trimmer, or well digger.
-Despite these openings, Cuba maintains nationalized companies for the distribution of all essential amenities (water, power, etc.) and other essential services to ensure a healthy population (education, health care).
+Cuba maintains nationalized companies for the distribution of all essential amenities (water, power, etc.) and other essential services to ensure a healthy population (education, health care).

 Around 2000, half the country's sugar mills closed.
 Before reforms, imports were double exports, doctors earned £15 per month, and families supplemented incomes with extra jobs.
 After reforms, more than 150,000 farmers could lease land from the government for surplus crop production.
 Before the reforms, the only real estate transactions involved homeowners swapping properties; reforms legalized the buying and selling of real estate and created a real estate boom in the country.
 In 2012 a Havana fast-food burger/pizza restaurant, La Pachanga, started in the owner's home; As of 2012 it served 1,000 meals on a Saturday at £3 each.
 Tourists can now ride factory steam locomotives through closed sugar mills.

 In 2008, Raúl Castro's administration hinted that the purchase of computers, DVD players, and microwaves would become legal; however, monthly wages remain less than 20 U.S. dollars.
 Mobile phones, which had been restricted to Cubans working for foreign companies and government officials, were legalized in 2008.
 In 2010 Fidel Castro, in agreement with Raúl Castro's reformist sentiment, admitted that the Cuban model based on the old Soviet centralized planning model was no longer sustainable.
-The brothers encouraged the development of a cooperative variant of socialism - where the state plays a less active role in the economy - and the formation of worker-owned co-operatives and self-employment enterprises.
+The brothers encouraged the development of a cooperative variant of socialism – where the state plays a less active role in the economy – and the formation of worker-owned co-operatives and self-employment enterprises.

 To remedy Cuba's economic structural distortions and inefficiencies, the Sixth Congress approved an expansion of the internal market and access to global markets on 18 April 2011.
 A comprehensive list of changes is: